-PSAB conducted its first post-implementation review to determine whether the standard, Section PS 3410.
-Government Transfers, has been implemented and achieved the intended objectives.
-PSAB will consider the responses to the Request for Information regarding the post-implementation review at the end of 2015 or in early 2016.
+PSAB conducted its first post-implementation review to determine whether the standard, Section PS 3410, Government Transfers, has been implemented and achieved the intended objectives.
+The review provided PSAB with insightful information about how the standard was received across Canada.
+After considerable deliberation, PSAB concluded that the standard meets its original public interest objectives.
+This means that no further guidance is expected.